ardriveapp/pub-docs/docs/src/docs/arfs/data-model.md

 - Snapshot entities contain a state rollups of all files and folder metadata within a drive

 - Drive Entities contain folders and files

 - Folder Entities contain other folders or files

-- File Entities contain both the file data and metadata
+- File Entities are composed by both the file data and metadata

-- Snapshot entities contain a state rollups of all files and folder metadata within a drive
+- Snapshot entities contain a state rollups of all entities' (such as drive, folder, file and snapshot) metadata within a drive

 ## Entity relationships